Nghi Sơn Refinery

-Nghi Son Refinery is the second oil refinery in Vietnam.
+Nghi Sơn Refinery, formally cooperated as Nghi Son Refinery and Petrochemical LLC (NSRP; Công ty TNHH Lọc hóa dầu Nghi Sơn), is the second oil refinery in Vietnam.
 It is located about 200 km south of Hanoi in Tinh Gia District of Thanh Hóa Province.
 Site-clearing for the project broke ground in 2008.
 Construction began on 23 October 2013, and refinery operations were targeted for 2017.
 Planned capacity is 200000 oilbbl/d, slightly greater than that of Vietnam's first Dung Quat refinery.
 The site-clearing phase entailed the resettlement of 350 households with 1,500 people and the surface leveling of the area.

 Technical features

 Nghi Son refinery would have a designed capacity of 10 million tons of crude oil per year with possibility to increase the capacity to 20 million tons.
 It is expected to cost US$9 billion.
 The refinery project will also include petrochemical complex, energy facilities, pipeline and storage systems.
 In addition to LPG, unleaded gasoline, kerosene, jet fuel, diesel and FO, the refinery is projected to produce bitumen, propylene and BTX as a raw material for the petrochemical industry.

 The refinery will be supplied with crude oil imports from Kuwait.